-1. Create a Welcome Environment
+1. Create a Welcoming Environment

 Foster an environment of inclusiveness in every area possible.
-Make sure that all voices are heard, and that all coworkers feel safe to share their perspectives.
+Make sure that all voices are heard and that all coworkers feel safe to share their perspectives.

 2. Address Issues of Bias Quickly and Openly

 Often the victims of bias or discrimination are reluctant to come forward themselves for fear of repercussion or other forms of retaliation.
-Supporting co-workers in these times and reporting cases quickly and transparently are vital to creating a safe working environment for everyone.
+Supporting co-workers in these times and reporting cases quickly and transparently is vital to creating a safe working environment for everyone.

 3. Encourage Diverse Applicants

 Do you know someone who would be a wonderful fit in the healthcare community?
 Encourage them to pursue their dreams!